 People have come to just expect things, which I find very unusual.

 This “expectation” occurs often…a friend recently picked up a police officer that was waiting for a taxi on the side of the road.
 There was a lot of traffic and he figured what the heck, it’s hot out and this guys looks like a senior officer, let me give him a ride and I can practice my French.
 As they were driving along and he began to go a bit out of his way, the gendarme started to ask for money (in a non-threatening way).
 Hey, I’m giving you a ride home and instead of a thank you I get hassled for money?
 My friend stopped short of the destination and asked the gendarme to get out.

 Another friend works out in a local gym and noticed a guy lifting weights and using torn towels instead of gloves.
 After a few weeks, he brought in an extra pair of gloves and gave them to the guy through an acquaintance interpreting.
 The guy ended up asking for shoes.

 The oil export is 60% - 70% of what it used to be.
-The locals are going to have to change their way of ‘working’.
+The local population is are going to have to change their way of ‘working’.